Iamexcellen/A1/README.md

 - pandas, numpy

 The introduction of the dataset:
-"student_lifestyle_dataset.csv" is the dataset that I am using.␣␣ The main variables are:␣␣
+"student_lifestyle_dataset.csv" is the dataset that I am using.
+The main variables are:␣␣
 - Study_Hours_Per_Day
 - Extracurricular_Hours_Per_Day